forward-market-design/flow-trading-service/README.md

-We define a core set of primitives in `fts-core` (so-called "models" and "ports", using the terminology of hexagonal architecture), a reference solver for the relevant quadratic program in `fts-solver`, a REST API HTTP server for interacting with the solver in `fts-server`, and finally an implementation of the core data operations in `fts-sqlite` using SQLite, suitable for exploration of flow trading-based marketplaces such as a forward market.
+We define a core set of primitives in `fts-core` (so-called "models" and "ports", using the terminology of hexagonal architecture), a reference solver for the relevant quadratic program in `fts-solver`, a REST API HTTP server for interacting with the solver in `fts-axum`, and finally an implementation of the core data operations in `fts-sqlite` using SQLite, suitable for exploration of flow trading-based marketplaces such as a forward market.